HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 “Looking for that blessed hope, and the glorious appearing of the great God and our Saviour Jesus Christ.”

-“Purify unto himself a peculiar people [people for God’s own possession], zealous of good works.”
+“Purify for himself his own special people [people for God’s own possession], zealous for good works.”

 We observe from the above that in Paul’s mind, the next coming of the Lord Jesus Christ is associated with our living a godly life in the present hour.